This is the one and only Excellence in Broadcasting Network, and it's Friday.

 As Katie Abrams points out, both political parties have been complicit in the rapid deterioration of our founding principles.

-It was, after all, President Bush who pushed for and signed the uh TARP program when the Bush administration submitted their legislation to Congress.
+It was, after all, President Bush who pushed for and signed the TARP program when the Bush administration submitted their legislation to Congress.

-The Heritage Foundation said from a constitutional standpoint, the current versions of the legislation are different in scope, especially in kind from almost any federal legislation that has come before.
+The Heritage Foundation said from a constitutional standpoint, the current versions of the legislation are different in scope, especially in kind, from almost any federal legislation that has come before.

 Specifically, we identified Congress's enumerated power or lack thereof to intervene with private markets in the manner contemplated, the lack of meaningful standards to guide the extremely broad grant of discretion to the Treasury Secretary, limitations on judicial review over the exercise of that almost limitless discretion and related separation of powers concerns.